arsentievalex/campingworld-scrape/README.md

 - If there are listings with price above $300,000, the script scrapes horsepower from each listing's details page and saves it into a dictionary with index as keys and horsepower as values.
 Next, the dictionary is transformed into a Pandas dataframe and joined with the main dataframe on index.
 - The resulting dataframe is saved as a csv file

+Running time of the script for diesel vehicles is around 14 minutes (50+ pages scraped).

 Note: chromedriver.exe compatible to your browser is required to be in the working directory.
 You can download it here:
 https://chromedriver.chromium.org/